|Fishing Reel Identification & Maintenance|

 I was not impressed with the Shakespeare Tidewater line counter reel that I purchased new in about 2007.
 The drag wheel took considerably more of a rotation to get the same drag tension and was a lot harder to apply than any other reels that I have ever owned.
 I guess when you get familiar with one set up it is hard to change.
 And the line counter window fogged repeatedly.
 It was probably a good reel, but not for me.
 I donated it to a fishing club's monthly raffle.

 |Okuma Magda Pro MA 20DX series||Shimano Tekota 600LC|

 |Okuma Cold Water CW203D series||Abu Garcia's Ambassadeur 600LC|

 The Daiwa has a nicely located and sized clicker, which is not found on many of the newer smaller reels, and it is made in Korea, not China.
-I own two of these, one for pulling Steelhead plugs and the other on my Kokanee rod.
+I own three of these, one for pulling Steelhead plugs and the others on my Kokanee rods.
 What use I have put them to so far, they seem to perform quite well.

 Daiwa also makes a digital line counter reel, but you have to get used to it's operation and the information that I get is that replacing the battery is more complicated like that of a wrist watch as compared to a pen-light.